Acquired

 Flowerbomb

 The Essence Vault Flowerbomb is an Eau de Parfum.
-The fragrance opens with Bergamot, Tea, and Osmanthus, settles into a heart of Rose, Jasmine, Orchid, and Freesia, and dries down to a base of Patchouli, Musk, and Vanilla.
+Flowerbomb opens with Bergamot, Osmanthus, and Tea, settles into a heart of Rose, Jasmine, Orchid, and Freesia, and dries down to a base of Musk, Patchouli, and Vanilla.
+The Essence Vault's Flowerbomb carries an Acquired verdict, a sweet-led wear.

 The Essence Vault's interpretation of Viktor&Rolf's Flowerbomb (2005) - Olivier Polge, Carlos Benaim and Domitille Bertier's rose-jasmine-patchouli explosion, here translated into a budget reading with the rose-jasmine-patchouli spine still legible.
 Honest dupe-fidelity for date and evening wear.